reednel/Blog/_2021-04-04-Language-and-Meaning/index.md

 The speaker violates a maxim with the intention of communicating some other information.
 Ex.
 [A reference letter] “Dear Sir, Philip’s command of English is excellent, and his attendance at work has been regular.”

+[^1]: From the Wikipedia page on the [Meter](https://en.wikipedia.org/wiki/Metre).

+[^2]: Austin apparently invented the word “performative”, though today the colloquial use seems to be sort of the opposite of his.

+[^3]: You have become the very thing you swore to destroy.